Alainel27/Software_Engineer_CA/Product Vison.md

 Moodle

-* Pros
+Pros
+* Able to view all modules that the student is enrolled in.

+* Download and upload content required either for study or submitting assignments.

+* Calendar with submission dates/time and class attendance.

+* Notifications linked with emails.

+* Editor for how each user wants their home page to be set up.

+* Ability for lecturers to add students to groups for classes or otherwise.

+* Members of groups can be given different permissions.

-* Cons
+Cons

+* Calendar only has submission and attendance markers does not contain a timetable for classes and doesn’t contain national holidays.

+* Only online on a webpage no functional application.

+* No functionality for campus maps, timetables, etc.

+* Messages sent through the platform take a while to be received.

-  * What can we take from it to better our own application
+What can we take from it to better our application

+The main application is solid but there are some areas which can be improved.
+The calendar, group functionality, notification system and uploading and downloading facilities provide a solid foundation for any application of this type.

 App2